Terms and conditions of marriage ceremonies in the Haversham Room

 All children under the age of 8 years attending the ceremony must be accompanied and supervised by a responsible adult who will, if necessary, be asked to remove them from the ceremony room should they become distressed or disruptive.

 On the day of your ceremony

-If the bride(s) and groom(s) are arriving separately, the groom(s) must ensure that they arrive and make themselves available to the registration staff at least 30 minutes prior to the agreed ceremony start time.
+If the bride(s) and groom(s) are arriving separately, the groom(s) must make sure that they arrive and make themselves available to the registration staff at least 30 minutes prior to the agreed ceremony start time.

-The bride must ensure that she arrives and makes herself available to the registration staff at least 15 minutes prior to the agreed ceremony start time.
+The bride must make sure that she arrives and makes herself available to the registration staff at least 15 minutes prior to the agreed ceremony start time.

-If the bride(s) and groom(s) are arriving together, both must ensure that they arrive and make themselves available to the registration staff at least 20 minutes prior to the agreed ceremony start time.
+If the bride(s) and groom(s) are arriving together, both must make sure that they arrive and make themselves available to the registration staff at least 20 minutes prior to the agreed ceremony start time.